kubernetes-sigs/blob-csi-driver/charts/README.md

 ## Troubleshooting

-If there are some errors when using helm to install, follow the steps to debug:
+If there are some errors when using helm, follow the steps to debug:

 1. Add `--wait -v=5 --debug` in `helm install` command.
 2. Then the error pods can be located.
 3. Use `kubectl describe ` to acquire more info.
 4. Check the related resource of the pod, such as serviceaacount, rbac, etc.